alankent/magento2devbox-skeleton/README.md

 ### 1. Create a Local Project Directory

 Create a new directory per project.
+Use a meaningful directory names as it is also used as a prefix for DevBox containers.
 Download a copy of the files in this GitHub repository to the project directory.

   * Go to http://github.com/alankent/magento2devbox-skeleton
   * In the "Branch" drop down, select the tag closest to the project's version